Talking Google Workspace Education with Fredrik LinnanderApril 16, 2020

 Some weeks ago, we had the privilege of sitting down with Online Partner Sweden’s Fredrik Linnander to talk about his journey into business and how the role of the IT professional has transformed over recent years.
-In this week’s blog, we pick up where we left off with Fredrik, discussing some of the benefits of G Suite Education, its popularity in Sweden and the spirit of collaboration in the Google ecosystem.
+In this week’s blog, we pick up where we left off with Fredrik, discussing some of the benefits of Google Workspace (formerly G Suite) Education, its popularity in Sweden and the spirit of collaboration in the Google ecosystem.

 In the last segment of our interview with Fredrik, we got some really interesting insights into Fredrik’s career and how his life in business started off.
 During this interview, we touched on the fact that Sweden is leading the way in supporting the digital native with the right infrastructure, and whilst only some schools have fully embraced digital education, growing tech trends are leading us all towards that point.